BIAINC/pstddc/Readme.md

     Connect-TDDC -AuthToken <Your Auth Token>
   ````

-3. Your BIA representive will provide you with a <Company> and <AuthToken>
+3. Your BIA representive will provide you with a Company ID and Auth Token

 ## Examples